Skip to main content

 Where can I learn more about importing migratory birds hunted in other countries?

 For information regarding the importation of migratory birds killed in another country, you should consult 50 CFR 20.61 - 20.66 or contact Senior Resident Law Enforcement Agent, U.S. Fish and Wildlife Service, 3800 Packard Road, Suite 160, Ann Arbor, MI 48108.
 One fully feathered wing must remain attached to all migratory game birds being transported between a port of entry and one’s home or to a migratory bird preservation facility.
-No person may import migratory game birds killed in any foreign country, except Canada, unless such birds are dressed (not drawn), or are dressed, drawn, and the head and feet removed.
+No person may import migratory game birds killed in any foreign country, except Canada, unless such birds are dressed (except as required above), drawn, and the head and feet removed.
 No person may import migratory game birds belonging to another person.

 Migratory bird band reporting